 Requests for Accommodation

-Before being enrolled in a training program, participants should contact the University of Arkansas Office of Equal Opportunity and Compliance to request an accommodation.
-In order to assess any request for a reasonable accommodation, the University may require a written document from a licensed physician or other health care provider certifying the nature and type of physical or mental disability prior to making any decision regarding the request for reasonable accommodation.
+If you believe that you may need a reasonable accommodation to participate in the training program, please submit a request for an accommodation with the Office of Accommodation and Accessibility Services.
+For disability related requests, individuals may be asked to provide a Medical Statement Form from a licensed physician or other health care provider certifying the nature and type of physical or mental disability of the employee prior to making any decision regarding the request for reasonable accommodation.

 Upon Successful Completion of a Training Program